 Step 1: Establish Winning Partnerships

 Sales is not what you get through in order to get to the work.
 It is actually the first step in your consulting delivery.
-During contracting, you and your client come to agreement on the business objectives at hand and how the two of you will partner together to achieve those objectives.
-This phase of the...
+During contracting, you and your client come to an agreement on the business objectives at hand and how the two of you will partner together to achieve those objectives.
+This phase of...